Missiological Impact of the Redeemed Christian Church of God

 Introduction

 The Redeemed Christian Church of God (RCCG) is a Protestant Pentecostal evangelical denomination that celebrated its diamond jubilee in 2012.
 The church was established in Nigeria Lagos in 1952 under General Superintendent Josiah Akindayomi (Adedibu, 2016).
 The church has its foundation on a covenant of the Lord that the founder had in his vision.
 In His visitation, God suggested that this church would extend to all parts of the world.
+For those researching this growth, seeking university dissertation help can provide valuable insights.
 The church believes that the entire Scripture was authored and inspired by the Holy Spirit.
 Therefore the church believes that the Bible is written and reveals the will of God (Oluminu, 2020).
 By 1981, the church leadership was taken by Pastor Enoch A. Adeboye, who became the General Overseer of the church (Nwadialor & Agbo, 2021).
 His ascension came after the death of the founder.
 The pastor was selected based on the vision received by the founder several years earlier.
 By this time, the church had less than 50 branches in Nigeria.
 Under the leadership of Pastor Adeboye, the church witnessed the significant expansion and phenomenal growth.
 Moreover, under this new leadership, the church reached 6000 parishes in Nigeria and expanded to over 140 nations on all the continents of the World (Adedibu, 2018).
 The church motto is "Jesus Christ the same yesterday, and today, and forever."
 This motto is derived from the Bible's book of Hebrew (13:8) (Adedibu, 2016).
 The church has advanced to the United Kingdom, which proves its transnational networks of African Pentecostal churches globally (Adedibu, 2016).
 Therefore the church has enhanced the missionary agenda.
 Therefore, this paper will explore the missiology of the RCCG.

 History of the RCCG